Southwestern Michigan College: Academics

 Offering both on-campus and hybrid learning options, the college is accredited by the Higher Learning Commission.
 It offers Associate in Arts, Associate in Science, and Associate in Applied Science degrees as well as certificate programs.
 SMC also offers bachelor's degrees on the Dowagiac campus through a partnership with Ferris State University, allowing students to take three years of classes at SMC's low tuition and pay only one year of the university's tuition.
 Additionally, the college has partnered with Michigan State University to help students earn an MSU certificate while also working toward an associate degree.
-Students take at least 21 credits from SMC, which are recognized by MSU toward completion of a certificate.
 SMC also has articulation agreements with many other four-year universities.

 Athletics

 In the early 1970s SMC had a strong intercollegiate athletics program, gaining national recognition for cross-country.
 The cross-country team won five NJCAA national championships (1973, 1974, 1975, 1979, 1981) and 23 Michigan Community College Athletics Association (MCCAA) championships.
 It produced three Hall of Fame runners, a Hall of Fame coach (Ron Gunn) and 41 All-Americans.
 SMC has also won four national championships in the marathon (1979, 1983, 1990, 1991) and the 1994 women’s basketball Division II national championship, for a total of 10 overall.
 Intercollegiate athletics were disbanded in 1997.

 However, men’s and women’s cross country returned in the fall of 2021, and in 2022 SMC added men’s basketball, women’s basketball, women’s volleyball, men’s wrestling, and women’s competitive dance.

 Intramural and club sports have been an active aspect of campus life throughout the college's history, and in 2022, the college added bass fishing and esports teams, both of which compete on the national level.